OPS-E2E-PPE/VBA-Docs/api/Outlook.AppointmentItem.AttachmentAdd.md

 ---
-title: AppointmentItem.AttachmentAdd Event (Outlook) ms.prod: outlook
+title: AppointmentItem.AttachmentAdd event (Outlook)
 api_name:
 - Outlook.AppointmentItem.AttachmentAdd
 ms.assetid: 4b048018-99af-22b8-66b5-1f876856c6a8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# AppointmentItem.AttachmentAdd Event (Outlook)
+# AppointmentItem.AttachmentAdd event (Outlook)

 Occurs when an attachment has been added to an instance of the parent object.